CoinFabrik/scout-soroban/docs/docs/precision-and-recall/first-iteration.md

 Finally, we identified that the same checks could be applied to the detector `unsafe-expect`, and updated it accordingly.

-### On set-contract-storage
+### On `set-contract-storage`

-Upon analyzing false positives in the set-contract-storage detector, we identified use cases where the authorization to use env.storage() was done in a function outside of the analysis context of our detector, or the storage method being detected (i.e: get) did not represent a vulnerability.
+Upon analyzing false positives in the `set-contract-storage` detector, we identified use cases where the authorization to use `env.storage()` was done in a function outside of the analysis context of our detector, or the storage method being detected (e.g: get) did not represent a vulnerability.

 We extended the analysis context of our detector to identify these authorizations in parent functions and added the capability for the detector to now differentiate between various storage types from the Soroban SDK.